h-thurow/MapillarySequenceCleaner/README.md

 ![](./docs_resources/thumb.png)

-If --captured_to is set to "26 Oct 2024 11:42 am", it may not be deleted because the timestamp displayed is rounded.
+The reason is that the seconds are simply truncated in the timestamps.
 Where possible, therefore, a minute’s grace period should be built in from the outset: "26 Oct 2024 11:43 am".

 ### Deletion behaviour